mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 * ``--label-binning`` (default value ``None``)

   * ``None`` No label binning is used.
   * ``equal-width`` The labels for which a rule may predict are assigned to bins according to the equal-width binning method.
-Additional arguments may be provided usign the Python dictionary syntax, e.g., ``equal-width{'bin_ratio':0.04,'min_bins':1,'max_bins':8``.
+Additional arguments may be provided using the Python dictionary syntax, e.g., ``equal-width{'bin_ratio':0.04,'min_bins':1,'max_bins':8``.

 * ``--pruning`` (default value ``None``)